ros/ros_comm/profiles/README.md

 }
 ```

 Then use apparmor_parser to load a profile into the kernel.
-It can also be used to reload a currently loaded profile using the -r option instead:

 ```
-cat /etc/apparmor.d/rosmaster_talker_listener | sudo apparmor_parser -a
+sudo apparmor_parser -r /etc/apparmor.d/rosmaster_talker_listener
 ```

 Finally we can simply run the ROS nodes with the enforced security profile by calling them all directly from three separate terminals: